Gain the Power of the U Perspective – Convince, Collaborate, Create

 Through these highly interactive workshops students will experience the process of influencing.
 They will observe, participate in and analyze different situations and design appropriate strategies to achieve goals and maximize outcomes.
 Participants will practice building consensus within and across teams, and learn how to exercise subtle influence, without resistance.

-Students may begin by taking either, Strategic Influencing and Communication (3/17), or Strategic Influencing and Communication for Women (3/3).
+Students may begin by taking Strategic Influencing and Communication for Women or Strategic Influencing and Communication, followed with Advanced Strategic Influencing and Communication.

-In these workshops students begin to understand and approach influencing in a systemic way, being aware of the context in which influencing takes place and how the roles of individuals and other factors can determine outcomes.
+In the first two workshops students begin to understand and approach influencing in a systemic way, being aware of the context in which influencing takes place and how the roles of individuals and other factors can determine outcomes.
 Participants will learn how individuals interact and see a situation and what will motivate them to support a proposed plan of action, taking into account the situational and cultural context.
 They will also learn about the roles and impact individuals have on the influence process, but are not present.

-In Advanced Strategic Influencing an (3/24), students learn how to develop an influencing plan, while considering the roles of various players in the decision-making process, and building on the skills developed in the prerequisite workshop.
+The final session, Advanced Strategic Influencing, students learn how to develop an influencing plan, while considering the roles of various players in the decision-making process, and building on the skills developed in the prerequisite workshop.
 Participants will have the opportunity to observe, participate, and ask questions to improve their influencing skills and to learn from real life practical examples.
 Participants will explore and perform small group exercises, allowing the attendees to practice and master various influencing skills.

 - Gain an in-depth understanding of the structure of the influencing process.

 - Learn how the elements of influencing can be ordered and applied to produce superior outcomes.